joizel/owasp_korean/02_IdentityManagementTesting/OTG-IDENT-001.rst

 |

-Test objectives
+테스트 목적
 ============================================================================================

 Validate the system roles defined within the application sufficiently define and separate each system and business role to manage appropriate access to system functionality and information.

 |

-How to test
+테스트 방법
 ============================================================================================

 Either with or without the help of the system developers or administrators, develop an role versus permission matrix.

 The matrix should enumerate all the roles that can be provisioned and explore the permissions that are allowed to be applied to the objects including any constraints.

 If a matrix is provided with the application it should be validated by the tester, if it doesn't exist, the tester should generate it and determine whether the matrix satisfies the desired access policy for the application.

 **Example**